-1. Extend the inner rail toward the front of the rail assembly as far as possible, then depress the locking tab to pull it completely out.
-2. Place the inner rail on the side of the chassis aligning the hooks of the chassis with the rail extension holes.
-3. Slide the extension toward the front of the chassis.
-4. You may secure the chassis with screws if desired.
-5. Repeat steps 1-3 for the other inner rail.
+1. Identify the left and right inner rails.
+They are labeled.
+2. Place the inner rail firmly against the side of the chassis, aligning the hooks on the side of the chassis with the holes in the inner rail.
+3. Slide the inner rail forward toward the front of the chassis until the quick release bracket snaps into place, securing the rail to the chassis.
+4. Optionally, you can further secure the inner rail to the chassis with a screw.
+5. Repeat for the other inner rail.

-Figure 2-2.
+Figure 2-3.
 Installing the Inner Rails